dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 Note that the *preheatCache* parameter can have huge impact for performance.
 For small import files, leaving it to false will be fast.
-For large import files which contain a large number of distint data elements and organisation units, setting it to true will be orders of magnitude faster.
+For large import files which contain a large number of distinct data elements and organisation units, setting it to true will be orders of magnitude faster.